awsdocs/amazon-vpc-user-guide/doc_source/vpc-policy-examples.md

 }
 ```

-The preceding policy also enables users to create a VPC using the first VPC wizard configuration option in the Amazon VPC console\.
-To view the VPC wizard, users must also have permission to use the `ec2:DescribeVpcEndpointServices`\.
-This ensures that the VPC endpoints section of the VPC wizard loads correctly\.
+The preceding policy also enables users to create a VPC in the Amazon VPC console\.

 ## Modify and delete VPC resources<a name="modify-vpc-resources-iam"></a>